-It's key to have the right agent as your partner when shopping for new construction, and is here to help you navigate through your options in the San Antonio area.
+Having the right agent with you is essential when shopping for new construction, and is here to help you navigate through your options in the San Antonio area.

-Say a property has been on the market a long time and the builder is deeply invested, then you have some room.
+Say a property has been on the market a long time and the builder has a lot sunk into it, then you have some room.
 The same goes for show or model homes that have been sitting for a while.
-However, if a home was just completed, it's unlikely you'll get a deal.
+However, if a home was recently completed, it's unlikely you'll get a deal.

-Just because a home is brand new, it doesn't mean that it is immune from needing repairs.
+Realize that just because a house is brand new, it doesn't mean that it is immune from needing repairs.
 Be sure to get a home inspection before purchase so that issues are handled and also negotiate a home warranty.
 Then, about 10 or 11 months after purchase it's worth it to pay for an inspection and get anything else repaired before the warranty expires.

-At Barrientos Properties, I'll make it my #1 priority to find you a new home that meets your needs and fits within your budget.
+Finding you a new home that meets your needs and matches your budget will be my #1 objective.
 Give me a call at

 210.826.4088 to start the search for your new home today.